boldmonkey/pi-benchmark/README.md

 - Save runs with `--save-json results/my-machine.json` to build a local collection (files are appended automatically).
 - The GitHub Actions workflow (`.github/workflows/pages.yml`) aggregates every JSON file under `results/` into `site/data/results.json` and publishes the dashboard to GitHub Pages.
 If no results are present, it falls back to `dashboard/data/sample_results.json` so the page still loads.
 - Open `dashboard/index.html` locally or visit your repository's Pages URL to explore tables and charts for all recorded runs.
+- To publish: push to `main` (or trigger the workflow manually).
+In the repo settings, enable GitHub Pages with the "GitHub Actions" source once; subsequent runs deploy automatically to the Pages environment.

 ## Testing
 ```bash